What Makes A Great President: What You Need To Know

 A significant global economic crisis began in late 2007 and lasted until around 2009, with some of its effects lingering for years afterward.
 It was the most severe economic downturn since the Great Depression of the 1930s.
 The context and causes of the Great Recession are multifaceted and involve a combination of complex factors:

-Housing Market Collapse: A key factor was the burst of the housing bubble in the U.S. After years of rising housing prices, fueled by low-interest rates and easy credit, the market began to decline in 2006-2007.
+Housing Market Collapse: A key factor was the burst of the housing bubble in the U.S. After years of rising housing prices, fueled by low interest rates and easy credit, the market began to decline in 2006-2007.
 This decline led to a sharp fall in house prices and a significant increase in mortgage defaults and foreclosures.

 Financial System Vulnerabilities: The crisis was exacerbated by the financial system’s exposure to mortgage-backed securities and other complex financial products.
 These products, tied to the housing market, lost significant value, leading to substantial losses for financial institutions.
 The crisis of confidence in the financial sector led to the collapse or near-collapse of several major banks and financial institutions.